mojohaus/versions/versions-maven-plugin/src/site/markdown/faq.md

 ### What does the Versions Maven Plugin do?

-The Versions Maven Plugin provides a means to update version information in a Maven project
+The Versions Maven Plugin provides a means to update version information in a Maven project.

 ### Why is this plugin reporting version 1.0.0.9 of foo:bar as the latest version when I can see version 1.0.0.23?